woudc/woudc-guidebook/en/index.md

 ExtCSV files are divided into two main parts: a metadata section and a data content section.
 The metadata section can be considered a data file "header" as this portion is common to all files within the WOUDC in terms of table format and content.
 The data portion will be unique to the individual data categories (or types) such as total ozone or ozonesonde.

 The extCSV files provide a common format that is independent of the type of instrument and the data type (Ozone/Ultraviolet and sub types as listed in 2.4).
 The extCSV format is not produced directly by the instruments, but by further processing of instrument data to produce standard extCSV files.
 The following Field Names are used by WOUDC to distinguish between instrument data versus WOUDC extCSV format, or the “level of processing” of a data file:

 - level-0: “Raw” or unprocessed data directly from the Instrument.
 For example, “B-file” format ozone files produced by the Brewer operating software ([http://kippzonen-brewer.com/wp-content/uploads/2014/10/KippZonen_Service_Manual_Brewer_MKIII_V1206-1.pdf](http://kippzonen-brewer.com/wp-content/uploads/2014/10/KippZonen_Service_Manual_Brewer_MKIII_V1206-1.pdf)).
-These files are not read or processed by WOUDC directly, but are used by software such as O3Brewer ([http://www.o3soft.eu/doc/o3brewer.pdf](http://www.o3soft.eu/doc/o3brewer.pdf)).
+These files are not read or processed by WOUDC directly, but are used by software such as O3Brewer ([http://www.o3soft.eu/doc/o3brewer.pdf](http://www.o3soft.eu/doc/o3brewer.pdf))
 - level-0.5: Data in WOUDC extCSV format, produced by the contributor.
 Level-0.5 files contain all of the station, data type, and other identifying information or metadata of a measurement session in a single file, in a standard format.
 These files are typically produced by the contributor by formatting level-0 data and adding the appropriate metadata sections to comply with extCSV standards.
 Unlike level-1, level-0.5 may contain preliminary data that is not ready for publication as level-1.
 Raw instrument data such as level-0 but with extCSV headers and metadata for example, could be considered level-0.5
 - level-1:  Data in WOUDC extCSV format, produced and quality controlled by the contributor.
 The level-1 files contain all of the station, data type, and other identifying information or metadata of a measurement session in a single file, in a standard format.
 These files are typically produced by the contributor by formatting level-0 data and adding the appropriate metadata sections.
-For example, O3Brewer software  ([http://www.o3soft.eu/doc/o3brewer.pdf](http://www.o3soft.eu/doc/o3brewer.pdf)) will produce WOUDC extCSV (level-1) files from Brewer “B-file” (level-0) files.
+For example, O3Brewer software  ([http://www.o3soft.eu/doc/o3brewer.pdf](http://www.o3soft.eu/doc/o3brewer.pdf)) will produce WOUDC extCSV (level-1) files from Brewer “B-file” (level-0) files
 - level-2: level-2 data is level-1 data (WOUDC extCSV format) that has been further processed (such as interpolated, re-gridded, smoothed or other) for analysis, or input into other software etc.  For example, UMKEHR level-2 files are produced by additional processing of level-1 files.  (level-2 data is indicated within extCSV files by a “2” in the level field of the CONTENT table.
 See Sec.
-3.2.1.1).
+3.2.1.1)

 ### 3.1.1 Extended CSV syntax Rules
 The main file format used by the WOUDC is an extended Comma Separated Value (extendedCSV or extCSV for short) which extends the standard CSV syntax rules to support comments and multiple data content (tables) within individual files.
 Since the extCSV formats in plain text (ASCII), they are platform/OS neutral and thus can be imported easily into many analytical tools.